ankraft/ACME-oneM2M-CSE-mkdocs/docs/plugins/PluginExample.md

 ## Creating a Plugin Module

 Create a new file for the Python module in the `plugins` folder of your ACME CSE's working directory.
-That is the directory from which the CSE is started.
+This is the directory from which the CSE is started.

 For example, if your plugin is named `HelloWorld`, create a file named `HelloWorld.py` in the `plugins` directory.

+!!!
+Note
+	Do not put your plugin module in the `acme.plugins` package, as this is reserved for built-in plugins.
+It will be overwritten when the ACME CSE is updated.

 User-defined plugins are loaded under the `plugins` Python module namespace.